dmgolembiowski/edgemorph/README.md

 }
 ```

 > Unlike traditional object-relational mappers, Edgemorph requires users to write database level code in EdgeQL (EdgeDB Query Language) so that it can be compiled into a bytecode library target.
 Additionally, the compiler returns pre-baked files in [any of the supported programming languages]() so that project-level code can communicate with EdgeDB databases using common ORM coding patterns.
-For instance, `edm compile -f user.edgeql` would return both the ".so" library target and files in Rust or Python.
+For instance, `edm compile -f user.edgeql` would compile the user module file and return both a library with a `.so` extension, in addition to files in [the supported language targets]() i.e. Rust, Python, or both, with typical ORM methods each of the types.

 #### Rust API